skx/dotfiles/README.md

 Now you're done.

 It is perhaps more sane to merely use the github browser to cherry-pick the files and functions you want, but each to their own.

+# Removing README.md

+Once you've clone the repository to your local system you'll find that you have a README.md file in your home-directory, which some might find annoying.
+Ideally I'd not have this in the repository but without the instructions the repository would be hard to find/understand for github users.

+You can remove the file like so:

+    $ .DOTFILES update-index --assume-unchanged README.md
+    $ rm README.md

+If you're curious you can see other files that are being ignored:

+    $ .DOTFILES ls-files -v | grep ^h

+If you ever want to restore the file:

+    $ .DOTFILES update-index --no-assume-unchanged README.md